 When choosing a running jacket, more is not always more when it comes to layers.
 Most of our top choices for this guide are two- or 2.5-layer jackets, and that’s because we have found them to have the balance of waterproofness and breathability that runners want.

-In addition to the materials and layer structure of the jacket, additional features such as taped seams and water-resistant zippers add an extra layer of protection to keep you dry.
+In addition to the jacket’s materials and layer structure, additional features such as taped seams and water-resistant zippers add extra protection to keep you dry.

 Features

-There are several features to look for that enhance the fit and function of a quality waterproof jacket.
-While there are a whole host of bells and whistles that companies may tout to set their jackets apart from the rest, there are a few key features that we think are the most important to consider when shopping for an excellent running rain jacket.
+Several features enhance the fit and function of a quality waterproof jacket.
+While companies may tout a whole host of bells and whistles to set their jackets apart from the rest, we think a few key features are the most important to consider when shopping for the best running rain jacket.

-• Hood: First, a well-fitting hood is necessary to keep rain and snow out.
-At the very least, the hood should include some elastic edging, like our top ultralight jacket, the Rab Phantom Waterproof Pull-On Jacket, to allow it to stretch around your head and face and stay in place while moving.
+- Hood: First, a well-fitting hood is necessary for keeping rain and snow out.
+At the very least, the hood should include some elastic edging, like on one of our top ultralight jackets, the Rab Phantom Waterproof Pull-On Jacket, to allow it to stretch around your head and face and stay in place while moving.
 A more full-featured jacket, such as the Montbell Rain Trekker Jacket, will have additional adjustment points, usually in the form of elastic draw cords, on the front and back of a hood that will help to cinch it in place, adjust the brim, and allow the hood to follow your head movements.
-A built-in brim on a hood, like the one on the Outdoor Research Helium Rain Jacket, will help to shed water and protect your face from the rain.
+A built-in brim on a hood, like the one on the Outdoor Research Helium Rain Ultralight Jacket, will help to shed water and protect your face from the rain.

-• Taped Seams: Seams are an unavoidable weakness in any jacket’s waterproofness that can allow moisture to get in.
+- Taped Seams: Seams are an unavoidable weakness in any jacket’s waterproofness that can allow moisture to get in.
 Fully waterproof jackets remedy this problem with a layer of material, usually thermoplastic tape, that is bonded and heat-sealed over the seams on the jacket’s interior.
+The Montbell Rain Trekker Jacket and Montbell Versalite Jacket are made of a single piece of material to minimize the number of seams on the jacket.

-• Zipper: Another potential moisture entry point on a jacket is the zipper.
+- Zipper: The zipper is another potential moisture entry point on a jacket.
 All the jackets featured in this buyer’s guide use water-resistant zippers that help seal out the elements.
 The technology in these zippers can cause some to move slower than a traditional fabric zipper, and some of the smaller zippers are delicate.
+We found that we had to be especially careful with the ultralight Inov8 Raceshell HZ zipper.

-• Pockets: Several of our top pick jackets have at least one pocket that can stash smaller items for easy access on the move.
+- Pockets: Several of our top pick jackets have at least one pocket that can stash smaller items for easy access on the move.
 Using the jacket for extended periods versus a just-in-case packable layer for short rains will help guide your desire for an outer pocket.
-Bear in mind that pockets add zippers, create more seams, and add extra weight.
+Bear in mind that pockets add zippers, create more seams, and add extra weight, and the lightest of light jackets, like the Inov8 Raceshell HZ, skip them altogether.
 You’ll want to forego pockets if you are looking for a lightweight jacket.
 Included pockets often serve as a built-in stuff sack for packing the jacket away.

 Weight

-Our heaviest pick was the Montbell Rain Trekker Jacket, weighing around 200 grams.
+Our heaviest pick was the Montbell Rain Trekker Jacket, which weighs around 200 grams.
 For a real-life reference, this is about the weight of a cup of sugar.
-The ultralight Rab Phantom Waterproof Pull-On Jacket came in at around half that, but that lightweight package means you are giving up some convenience factors like adjustable bungees on the hood and hem.
+The ultralight Rab Phantom Waterproof Pull-On Jacket came in at around half that at 100 grams, but that lightweight package means you are giving up some convenience factors like adjustable bungees on the hood and hem.

 Storage

 We trail runners aren’t always known for traveling light.
-We sometimes have something to stash, like our keys, snacks, or headlamp, and we like our pockets!
+We often have keys, snacks, or a headlamp to stash away, and we like our pockets!
 But as we’ve said, there’s a tradeoff: more storage results in a heavier jacket.
 If you’re on an adventure where you want a jacket with many pockets, you’re likely wearing something else with pockets, too, like a running pack, running shorts, or running belt.

 Your rain jacket may be the one item where sacrificing storage and pockets is a wise choice.
-Storing items in a jacket will also up the bounce factor considerably and can create some issues with the fit, potentially creating gaps for water seepage.
-The Rab Phantom Waterproof Pull-On Jacket skips having pockets completely to alleviate the extra weight and potential problems caused by adding them.
+Storing items in a jacket will increase the bounce factor considerably and can create some issues with the fit, potentially creating gaps for water seepage.
+The Rab Phantom Waterproof Pull-On Jacket, Inov8 Raceshell HZ, and Montane Unisex Minimus Nano Pull-On Waterproof Jacket skip having pockets completely to alleviate the extra weight and potential problems caused by adding them.

 Packability